Missouri Extension Leadership Development (MELD) Program

 Our society is changing at an ever-increasing rate.
 Technology and changing demographics have changed how we learn and do business.
 University of Missouri Extension faculty must be at the forefront of change and act as effective change agents.
-They must have appropriate leadership skills to affect change.
+They must have appropriate leadership skills to effect change.

 Through the Missouri Extension Leadership Development class (MELD VI), University of Missouri Extension will provide a leadership development opportunity to 20 participants during a year-long period.

 - Expand the cadre of emerging leaders in University of Missouri Extension who will be prepared to work with an organization and society that is in a constant environment of change and evolution